-This chapter discusses the importance of the Committee's deliberations and recommendations and highlights some of its recent accomplishments.
-Also, in the exhibit, the chapter sets out the status of the Committee's outstanding recommendations for agencies not discussed elsewhere in the report.
+We discuss the importance of the Committee's deliberations and recommendations and highlight some of its recent accomplishments.
+Also, in the exhibit, we set out the status of the Committee's outstanding recommendations for agencies not discussed elsewhere in the report.
 The remaining outstanding recommendations are included in the relevant chapters throughout our report.
 Reviewing these outstanding recommendations provides the Committee with an opportunity to ask Government officials how they are progressing toward meeting the Committee's expectations.